gobitfly/eth2-knowledge-base/glossary.md

   * Current balance: 32.00 ETH – Effective balance: 32.00 ETH

+  * Current balance: 21.76 ETH – Effective balance: **22.00 ETH**

-  * Current balance: 30.50 ETH – Effective balance: 30.00 ETH
+  * Current balance: 21.749 ETH – Effective balance: **21.00 ETH**

-  * Current balance: 29.99 ETH – Effective balance: 29.00 ETH
+  * Current balance: 29.99 ETH – Effective balance: **30.00 ETH**

   * Current balance: 21.58 ETH – Effective balance: 21.00 ETH

-**In order to increase the effective balance, the validator requires “effective balance + 1.5 ETH”.**
+**In order to increase the effective balance, the validator requires “effective balance + 1.25 ETH”.**
-In other words, if the effective balance is 20 ETH, a current balance of 21.5 ETH is required in order to have an effective balance of 21 ETH.
+In other words, if the effective balance is 20 ETH, a current balance of 21.25 ETH is required in order to have an effective balance of 21 ETH.
+The effective balance will adjust once you drop 0.25 below the threshhold as seen in the examples above.

 ## Finalization